 Microsoft has no plans to push the Windows 10 Mobile upgrade proactively to Windows Phone 8.1 handsets that are eligible for the upgrade.

-Microsoft recommends customers upgrade eligible Windows Phone 8.1 devices to Windows 10 Mobile at the earliest opportunity.
-Devices upgraded to Windows 10 Mobile will receive security and servicing updates according to Microsoft’s support lifecycle policies.
+Customers can upgrade eligible Windows Phone 8.1 devices to Windows 10 Mobile, but should note that support for all versions of Windows 10 Mobile will end after December 2019.
+Devices upgraded to Windows 10 Mobile will receive security and servicing updates while it is still supported.